-While the color wheel at the top of this page can be used as a key to the color relationships, the image below can be used as a key to the patterns depicted in the seven Modes of the Major Scale.
-A large dot represents a whole step, a small dot represents a half step:
+While the color wheel at the top of this page can be used as a key to the color relationships, the images below can be used as keys to the patterns depicted in the sets of seven Modes of the Major Scale, Modes of the Ascending Melodic Minor Scale, and Modes of the Harmonic Minor.

 A 3-part rotating wheel such as the one below may be used to quickly identify intervals (for example, the wheel makes it immediately apparent that, while any color can be aligned with any note, tritones are always represented by complementary colors):

 Click below to download a PDF containing DIY wheel parts (print on